Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### How should a Development Team deal with non-functional requirements?

 - [x] Ensure every Increment meets them.
-- [ ] Make sure the release department understands these requirements, but it is not the Development Team’s responsibility.
+- [ ] Make sure the release department understands these requirements, but it is not the Development Team's responsibility.
 - [ ] Handle them during the Integration Sprint preceding the Release Sprint.
 - [ ] Assign them to the lead developers on the team.